lasalletj/COVID_Neutrophils/README.md

 # COVID_Neutrophils
-Code and data to generate figures for the manuscript "Longitudinal characterization of circulating neutrophils uncovers distinct phenotypes associated with disease severity in hospitalized COVID-19 patients"
+Code and data to generate figures for the manuscript "Longitudinal characterization of circulating neutrophils uncovers molecular and functional phenotypes associated with disease severity in hospitalized COVID-19 patients"